AdobeDocs/experience-manager-cloud-service.en/help/edge/create-block.md

 ## Add a New Block to Your Project {#add-block}

+You will build a block to render a memorable quote on your page.

 To simplify this example, all changes are made to the `main` branch of the project repository.
-Of course for your actual project, [you should follow development best practices](https://www.aem.live/docs/dev-collab-and-good-practices) by developing on a different branch and reviewing all changes via pull request before merging.
+Of course for your actual project, [you should follow development best practices](https://www.aem.live/docs/dev-collab-and-good-practices) by developing on a different branch and reviewing all changes via pull request before merging to `main`.

-Keep this in mind while you follow these steps to build your first block to render a memorable quote on your page.

-1. Clone the GitHub project you created in the [Developer Getting Started Guide for AEM Authoring with Edge Delivery Services](/help/edge/edge-dev-getting-started.md) guide and open it in an editor of your choice.
+1. Clone the GitHub project locally that you created in the [Developer Getting Started Guide for AEM Authoring with Edge Delivery Services](/help/edge/edge-dev-getting-started.md) guide and open it in an editor of your choice.

    * Microsoft Code is used here for illustrative purposes.